Tangent Space Excitation Ansatz for Quantum Circuits

-With the mathematical structure of the ansatz identified, we now discuss the physical heuristics.
-In the simplest case, the subspace $\mathbb{V}$ only incorporates the basis states where the added gate is in the last layer, which is exactly the SMA approach.
-With perturbations in different layers, our ansatz in fact represents a hierarchy of subspaces, generalizing the SMA.
-Notice that, for an added gate away from the last layer, the effect of this gate can propagate through subsequent layers of the circuit, forming a light cone~\cite{vonKeyserlingk2018,Nahum2018}.
-To see this, suppose the gate is added between layer $l+1$ and $l$, with the state $|\phi\rangle = U_D\cdots U_{l+1}GU_{l}\cdots U_1|\Psi_0\rangle$, which can be equivalently represented as $|\phi\rangle = \tilde{G}|\Psi\rangle$ with $\tilde{G} = U_D\cdots U_{l+1} G U_{l+1}^\dagger \cdots U_D^\dagger$.
-This suggests that local perturbation in the deeper layer can propagate through the whole lattice.
+Although sharing the tangent space structure, the underlying mechanism of our ansatz is distinct from that in MPS.
+Motivated by Ref.~\cite{Haegeman2013a}, we analyze how perturbations with large spatial support, crucial for reducing approximation error, are approached in both cases.
+For excitation ansatz in MPS, virtual degrees of freedom can spread local perturbation.
+On the contrary, only physical degrees of freedom are available in quantum circuits.
+However, apart from the fact that $\mathbb{V}$ incorporates and improves upon SMA, we notice that, for an added gate away from the top layer, the effect of this gate can propagate through subsequent layers of the circuit, forming a light cone~\cite{vonKeyserlingk2018,Nahum2018}.
+E.g., taking gate added between layer $l+1$ and $l$, which generates state $|\phi\rangle = U_D\cdots U_{l+1}GU_{l}\cdots U_1|\Psi_0\rangle$, $|\phi\rangle$ can be equivalently written as $|\phi\rangle = \tilde{G}|\Psi\rangle$ with $\tilde{G} = U_D\cdots U_{l+1} G U_{l+1}^\dagger \cdots U_D^\dagger$.
+This suggests that local perturbation in deep layers can spread over a large region on the lattice, effectively realizing a structured subset of operators with large spatial support.

-To see the effect of this operator spreading, we take the Hamiltonian variational ansatz (HVA)~\cite{Wecker2015,Ho2019,Wiersema2020} as an example, which mimics adiabatic evolution.
-In this case, an excitation in a deep layer is close to the renormalization group fixed point, where a single particle excitation is indeed localized, and this excited state is adiabatically evolved by the HVA circuit, which transforms it to the excitation for the final Hamiltonian, in particular for an an isolated band of excitations~\cite{Haegeman2013a}.
-Even if it is not an isolated band, a reasoning along these lines is still plausible, in particular since the excitation is variationally optimized.
-Later we will show through numerical examples that this is indeed the case, and with all basis states included, the tangent space excitation ansatz has much better accuracy with broader energy range captured than the SMA, suggesting that it is necessary to keep all basis intact.
+Besides confronting our approach with MPS and Ref.~\cite{Haegeman2013a}, for heuristics guided circuits, we can also understand the effect of operator spreading from a more physical way.
+Taking the HVA~\cite{Wecker2015,Ho2019,Wiersema2020} as an example, which mimics adiabatic evolution, an excitation in a deep layer is close to the renormalization group fixed point, where a single particle excitation is indeed localized.
+This excited state is then adiabatically evolved by the HVA circuit, transforming it to the excitation for the final Hamiltonian, in particular for an isolated band of excitations.
+Even for a state in the continuum, a reasoning along these lines is still plausible, given the excitations are variationally optimized.

-Although this ansatz is inspired by classical tensor networks, several differences exist, which we detail in the SM.
-We further compare in the SM our ansatz with known quantum algorithms for computing excitations, highlighting the structure simplicity and physical motivation behind.
-In the following, we present good-quantum-number labeled variational spectra for various models, and compare them with exact diagonalization (ED) results.